Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Components of Flagging Design

 \begin{quote} \emph{H3-2: Offering a text box in a flagging mechanism will increase users' perceptions of process transparency.} \end{quote}

 Including a text box in the flagging process lets users articulate their reasons for flagging with higher precision.
 This feature empowers users by granting them substantial autonomy to express their flagging intentions beyond the confines of predefined options provided by the platform's classification scheme.
-By enabling users to elaborate on their opinions rather than relying solely on predetermined categories of inappropriate content, this approach addresses the limitations of the classification scheme.
-Consequently, providing a text box may lead users to perceive that the flagging mechanism values their opinions and intentions more than when they cannot express their views in their own words.
-Based on this, we expect that users will have a higher perception of voice when the flagging mechanism offers a text box, and we hypothesize: \begin{quote} \emph{H3-3: Offering a text box in a flagging mechanism will increase users' perceptions of voice in moderation decisions.} \end{quote}
+We thus hypothesize: \begin{quote} \emph{H3-3: Offering a text box in a flagging mechanism will increase users' perceptions of voice in moderation decisions.} \end{quote}

+\textbf{Operationalization} \\ We integrated a text box in our survey's flagging mechanism using the text entry feature provided by Qualtrics.
+This text box enabled participants to input their responses without any word limit, and it was furnished with the prompt, ``\textit{Please describe your problems with this post.
+Your response will let us know what's happening and help us review this post.}'' Figure \ref{fig:free-writing} displays how this box appeared during the survey.
+Each participant experienced one of the following two conditions: